ejp-rd-vp/vp-api-specs/README.md

 ![GitHub](https://img.shields.io/github/license/ejp-rd-vp/vp-api-specs)
 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/vp-api-specs)

-> This API specifications are defined in the contrast of the EJPRD project.
+> This API specifications are defined in the context of the EJPRD project.

-In this work we present API specifications for querying RD patient registries.
-We assume that the patient registries which implements this specification collects   [the set of common data elements for rare diseases registration](https://eu-rd-platform.jrc.ec.europa.eu/sites/default/files/CDS/EU_RD_Platform_CDS_Final.pdf) recommended by the European commission Joint Research Centre.
-In this specifications we also make use of ontological terms recommended by the [CDE semantic data model group](https://github.com/ejp-rd-vp/CDE-semantic-model)
+In this work we present API specifications for querying RD patient registries, biobanks and similar resources at the safe record level (i.e, resources whose available assets are described by RD patient data).
+Resources that implement this specification would ideally collect data based on the set of common data elements for rare diseases registration, as recommended by the European commission Joint Research Centre.
+In this specification, where possible, we also make use of ontological terms recommended by the CDE semantic data model group.

 ## Specification
 ### individuals endpoint
 > Method : POST

-[/individuals](https://github.com/ejp-rd-vp/vp-api-specs/blob/main/individuals_api.yml) endpoint returns count of individuals from a patient registry.
+[/individuals](https://github.com/ejp-rd-vp/vp-api-specs/blob/main/individuals_api.yml) endpoint returns the count of individuals from a RD resource.
 This endpoint specification is drafted based on [beacon-v2 API specification](https://github.com/ga4gh-beacon/beacon-v2).
 The request can also contain filters which are CDE based filter parameters to filter individuals.
 These filters are provided as a part of request body.
 An example filters json is shown below.

 ```JSON
 "query": {